fpcorso/data-blog/content/pages/about.md

 This game was full of bugs and I am surprised anyone bought it.
 But, they did and it made me realize that I could have a future creating software.

 Now, 13 years later, I have worked on a variety of different projects and businesses from many different industries.
+My current side project, [Falcon Insights](https://falconinsights.app/), is a business reporting tool that uses AI to generate daily scorecards and weekly reports for businesses.

 Over the years, I have developed a passion for data analysis, visualization, and machine learning.
 But, most of my other sites are focused on marketing, business, or WordPress related topics so I haven't had a place to share some of the cool data or Python projects I am working on.
 This is why this site was created.

 I'll be occasionally writing articles about data analysis, data warehousing, data visualization, and Python so check back!